-This scheme exalts public officials as shepherds of the flock; it esteems farmers as the economic basis for the whole of society; and it denigrates artisans and merchants as not being socially necessary – indeed it sees merchants in particular as being parasitic on the rest of society, making themselves rich by making others poor.
+This scheme exalts public officials as shepherds of the flock; it esteems farmers as the economic basis for the whole of society; and recognizes artisans as being of some use; but it denigrates merchants as being greedy, parasites on the rest of society, making themselves rich by making others poor.

-Shang dynasty society was dominated by an hereditary warrior aristocracy, and the same was true under the Zhou dynasty , down to at least the 7th century BC.
+Shang dynasty society was dominated by an hereditary warrior aristocracy, and the same was true under the early Zhou dynasty.
 Its economic power was based on fief-holding: the highest nobility were regional lords controlling large chunks of territory, and answering to them were lesser lords holding smaller territories.
-All these fiefs were farmed by serfs – peasants tied to their lands, who had to provide their lord tribute in kind as well as with labour and military service.
+All these fiefs were farmed by serfs – peasants tied to their lands, who had to provide their lord tribute in kind as well as with labor and military service.

 As this class emerges into the light of history, it was organized into clans – groups of families tracing their descent back to a common ancestor.
 This was especially the case with the lesser lords, for whom, in the tumultuous conditions of the day, these clans constituted a sort of self-help group, offering protection and support to its individual families.

-As time went by some clans became more and more prominent, and in the Spring and Autumn period (traditionally 771-476 BC) they became a threat to the power of the regional lords (who themselves had reduced the Zhou king to a cipher).
+As time went by some clans became more and more prominent, and in the Spring and Autumn period (traditionally 771-476 BCE) they became a threat to the power of the regional princes (who themselves had reduced the Zhou king to a cipher).

-The aristocracy’s power dwindled, and as a class, and it was further eroded by the disappearance of the old fiefs.
-These were either confiscated by the princes, or were progressively degraded as, firstly, control over the peasant’s labour and military service passed from the lords to the princes’ officials, and secondly, as peasants ceased to be serfs and became free man, either as tenants or as owners of their own land.
+The aristocracy’s power dwindled, and as a class it was further eroded by the disappearance of the old fiefs.
+These were either confiscated by the princes, or were progressively degraded as, firstly, control over the peasant’s labor and military service passed from the lords to the princes’ officials, and secondly, as peasants ceased to be serfs and became free men, either as tenants or as owners of their own land.

 The gentry class thus emerged as the most influential class in Chinese society.
-Men of this class looked to educational achievement rather than feats of arms as their badge of honour, and fixed their ambition on a career in government instead of in military service.
+Men of this class looked to educational achievement rather than feats of arms as their badge of honor, and fixed their ambition on a career in government instead of military service.

-In 9 AD a chief minister called Wang Mang seized the throne, and attempted to put the clock back by championing the poor peasants at the expense of the new landowning elite.
+In 9 AD, however, a chief minister called Wang Mang seized the throne, and attempted to put the clock back by championing the poor peasants at the expense of the landowning elite.

 Under the Shang, most of the population were peasants farming small plots of land.
 Since this land was controlled by aristocrats, the peasants had to give part of their crops as tribute and were required to follow their lord to war, or to work on a project which he wanted carrying out, such as digging a canal, building a dam or constructing a palace.

-In the intense competition between the states into which China had become fragmented, the princes felt the need to maximise their tax base.
-They therefore converted the feudal obligations of the peasants on these lands into obligations to the state – in other words, to pay tribute and render military and labour services to the prince rather than to a local lord.
+In the intense competition between the states into which China had become fragmented, the princes felt the need to maximize their tax base.
+In the mid-fourth century BCE, they therefore converted the feudal obligations of the peasants on these lands into obligations to the state – in other words, to pay tribute and render military and labor services to the prince rather than to a local lord.

 This process was undoubtedly helped along by the fact that the aristocratic clans were busy eliminating themselves in vicious civil wars of the time, so that more and more land ended up in the hands of the princes.